 We missed the Glockenspiel clock in Munich unfortunately but we managed to be in the right place at the right time to see the Glockenspiel at the Church of Our Lady in Nuremberg which we were really pleased about!

 In summary, van life in Germany was amazing.
-The country is literally made for van life, it is so popular so everywhere is well equipped for it!
-And there are lots of great, free places to spend a night!
+The country is literally made for van life, it is so popular and everywhere is well equipped for it.
+There are lots of great, free places to spend a night!

 We really hope you have found this guide to van life in Germany useful, and hope that it has helped to inform and inspire you if you are thinking of planning your own Germany road trip!

 Keep up with our full-time van life travels over on our YouTube channel!
 If you enjoy our videos, please give us a thumbs up and subscribe to our channel 🙂 – Three As A Bird – Vanlife Travel – YouTube

 You can take a look at some of our other van life posts which include lots and lots of hints and tips on all things van life here – Van Life – Travel Information, Hints, Tips and Advice (threeasabird.com)

 If you’d like to follow more of our adventures or keep up to date with our travel hints and tips, please join our Facebook group, we’d love to connect with you all! –https://www.facebook.com/groups/309295536220437